 The best thing to come from that specific embarrassing behavior was that it gave me the fantastic opportunity to own the “teaching moment” with the kids when they asked me what “tranny” meant.
 Thanks, bitch, now your kids are culturally competent and sad that you’re mean.

 It also frustrated her that she could never figure out how I had a respected, professional job in health care because I’m fairly heavily tattooed.
 To She-Trump, tattoos meant that I should be unemployable.
 She even told the kids that I was lying about my job, hoping that they’d think less of me.

 Her primary motivation in wanting me to be a “loser” was the assumption that I would then be a detriment to Keith’s custody case.

-The most satisfying irony, ultimately, was that despite her gleeful anticipation of how poorly I’d be received in her conservative, rural county–and months of keeping my mouth shut and letting her say what she wanted while I silently pictured her bursting into flames– I was the mastermind behind the asskicking she took when there was finally a custody hearing.
-Even better, when she fussed about my role, the Mediator told her that I was specifically advantageous to Keith’s case because of my career and demeanor.
+The most satisfying irony, ultimately, was that despite her haughty anticipation of how poorly I’d be received in custody court because of my appearance–and months of keeping my mouth shut and letting her say what she wanted while I silently pictured her bursting into flames– I was the mastermind behind the asskicking she took when there finally was a custody hearing.
+Even better, when she fussed about my active role in the kids lives, the Mediator told her that I was specifically advantageous to Keith’s case because of my career and demeanor.
 She cried.

 I was court-appropriate on the outside, but on the inside I was the being the worst, most smug asshole ever.
 Suck it, Stacey!